cloudogu/makefiles/README.md

 - Component-oriented targets
    - `component-generate` - Generate the component YAML resource
    - `component-apply` - Applies the component yaml resource to the actual defined context.
-   - `component-reinstall` - Reinstalls the component yaml resource from the actual defined context.
+   - `component-reinstall` - Re-installs the component yaml resource from the actual defined context.
    - `component-delete` - Deletes the component yaml resource from the actual defined context.

 #### k8s-dogu.mk